DouglasUrner/ShopNotes/joinery/sliding-dovetails.md

 ## Jigs & Methods

+Start by flattening stock and planning all of the tail boards to *exactly* the same thickness if the tails are being cut on a router table since the final size of the tails is determined by the amount of material cut away.

 The pins can (should) be cut on the router table if the pieces are managable.
 For case ends and other parts that are too unwieldly to machine on a router table, a dado jig is used.

 For tapered joints one side can be square (untapered) with all of the taper on the other side - so an adjustable dado jig could be used.
 But you would have to be very careful to keep track of where the taper is to avoid mistakes.

+Cut tails on a router table using a feather board and a tall auxillary fence to ensure that the cuts are consistant.

 ### Articles